2012 Summer Olympics: Opening ceremony

 Titled "The Isles of Wonder", the opening ceremony began at 21:00 British Summer Time (UTC+1) on 27 July in the Olympic Stadium.
-Oscar-winning director Danny Boyle was artistic director and Rick Smith of Underworld was musical director.
-The opening ceremony was immediately seen as a tremendous success, widely praised as a "masterpiece" and "a love letter to Britain".
+The Academy Award–winning director Danny Boyle was artistic director and Rick Smith of Underworld was musical director.
+The opening ceremony was immediately seen as a tremendous success at home and worldwide, widely praised as a "masterpiece" and "a love letter to Britain".
 The principal sections of the artistic display represented Britain's Industrial Revolution, National Health Service, literary heritage, popular music and culture, and were noted for their vibrant storytelling and use of music.

 The Games were officially opened by Queen Elizabeth II, accompanied by Prince Philip, Duke of Edinburgh.
 This was the second Olympic Games opened personally by the Queen, the first being in 1976 in Montreal, Canada.
-The ceremony featured a short comic film starring Daniel Craig as secret agent James Bond and the Queen as herself.
+The ceremony featured a short comic film starring Daniel Craig as the secret agent James Bond and the Queen as herself.
 There was also a musical comedy item starring Rowan Atkinson as Mr. Bean playing along with the London Symphony Orchestra.
 These were widely ascribed to Britain's sense of humour.

-Live musical performers included Frank Turner, Dame Evelyn Glennie, Mike Oldfield, Dizzee Rascal, Arctic Monkeys, and Sir Paul McCartney who performed "Hey Jude" as the closing act.
+Live musical performers included Frank Turner, Dame Evelyn Glennie, Mike Oldfield, Dizzee Rascal, Arctic Monkeys and Sir Paul McCartney who performed "Hey Jude" as the closing act.
 Broadcast live on BBC One, the ceremony attracted a peak viewing audience of over 27 million in the UK.

 Closing ceremony

 The closing ceremony was held on 12 August.
-It featured a flashback fiesta to British music with The Who closing the performance.
+It featured a flashback fiesta to British music with the Who closing the performance.
 The ceremony also included a handover of the Olympic flag by Boris Johnson, Mayor of London, to Eduardo Paes, Mayor of Rio de Janeiro, the host city of the 2016 Summer Olympics.
 In his closing address, Jacques Rogge described the Games as "happy and glorious".